 The first Wi-Fi 6 routers started trickling onto the market in November of 2018, but the first wave of new models really got a boost at CES 2019, when several companies announced routers and other gear that utilizes the faster Wi-Fi 6 standard.
 To help you keep up with all of the new products, we've collected them here, in a handy guide that details which companies have new Wi-Fi 6 routers, what ones have been announced and where you can buy them as they hit store shelves.

 While most routers on the market today use the 802.11ac wireless standard, the technology behind your Wi-Fi just got a major upgrade.
 The new 802.11ax standard has been in development for years but has now been finalized and brought to market, with the first true AX-capable routers arriving in late 2018.

-All the 802.11 language can get confusing, though, and the Wi-Fi Alliance made a move to cut through the gobbledygook with a simpler naming scheme.
+All the 802.11 language can get confusing, though, and the Wi-Fi Alliance is moving to a much simpler naming scheme.
 Instead of referring to 802.11ac and 802.11ax, router companies will use the terms Wi-Fi 5 to refer to the current crop of AC-compliant devices and Wi-Fi 6 for the new AX standard.